 In June 2007, the Estonian and Latvian Prime Ministers launched the idea for an Estonia-Latvia future cooperation report that would outline development directions in the various fields of cooperation between the two countries.
 This task was assigned to two rapporteurs: Anvar Samost on the Estonian side and Andris Razans on the Latvian side, who presented their report to Prime Minister Andrus Ansip and Latvian Prime Minister Valdis Dombrovskis on June 11, 2010.
 Estonia-Latvia Future Cooperation Report (PDF).

 Defence cooperation takes place mainly in the Baltic format (Estonia, Latvia, Lithuania), based on the agreement concluded by the Ministers of Defence on 12 February 1995.

-At present time, the most important cooperation formats are NATO Baltic air policing, BALTDEFCOL, BALTBAT and joint participation in exercises.
+The most important cooperation formats are NATO Baltic air policing, BALTDEFCOL, BALTBAT and joint participation in exercises.
 In October 2019, the three Baltic Ministers of Defence signed a renewed agreement of joint air surveillance and control system BALTNET.

 Bilateral relations between Estonia and Latvia, primarily economic relations, are regulated by EU internal market rules as of 1 May 2004.
 The majority of agreements between Estonia and Latvia have been concluded trilaterally between Estonia, Latvia and Lithuania.

 An overview of agreements signed between Estonia and Latvia:

 - Agreement on the Renewal of the State Border and the Additional Protocol (came into force 13.09.93);